-- an understanding of processes that form and transform urban space, principles of structure and construction, environmental control and architectural professional practice
+- an understanding of processes that form and transform urban space, principles of structure and construction, environmental control, and professional practice

 - an ability to apply a range of communication methods and media to present design proposals clearly and effectively

 - knowledge of the context of the architect and the construction industry, and the professional qualities needed for decision making in complex and unpredictable circumstances

-- an ability to identify individual learning needs and understand the personal responsibility required for further professional education.
+- an ability to identify individual learning needs and understand the personal responsibility required for further professional education

 Modules: Year One